Whispers of Wealth: Red-Teaming Google's Agent Payments Protocol via Prompt Injection: Abstract

 \section{Abstract}

-Large language model (LLM)–based agents are increasingly used to automate financial transactions, yet their reliance on contextual reasoning exposes payment systems to prompt-driven manipulation.
-The Agent Payments Protocol (AP2) aims to secure agent-led purchases through cryptographically verifiable mandates, but its practical robustness remains underexplored.
-In this work, we perform an AI red-teaming evaluation of AP2 and identify vulnerabilities arising from indirect and direct prompt injection.
-We introduce two attack techniques—the \textit{Branded Whisper Attack} and the \textit{Vault Whisper Attack}—which manipulate product ranking and extract sensitive user data.
-Using a functional AP2-based shopping agent built with Gemini-2.5-Flash and the Google ADK framework, we experimentally validate that simple adversarial prompts can reliably subvert agent behavior.
-Our findings reveal critical weaknesses in current agentic payment architectures and highlight the need for stronger isolation and defensive safeguards in LLM-mediated financial systems.
+Large language model (LLM) based agents are increasingly used to automate financial transactions, but their reliance on contextual reasoning introduces new security risks.
+The Agent Payments Protocol (AP2) secures agent-mediated purchases through cryptographically signed mandates, yet its robustness against reasoning-layer attacks remains unclear.
+In this paper, we conduct a systematic red-teaming evaluation of AP2 and identify vulnerabilities arising from prompt injection.
+We introduce two attack techniques: the \textit{Branded Whisper Attack}, which manipulates product ranking through adversarial content, and the \textit{Vault Whisper Attack}, which induces cross-user data disclosure through crafted prompts.
+Using a functional AP2-based shopping agent implemented with Gemini-2.5-Flash and the Google Agent Development Kit (ADK), we show that indirect prompt injection achieves a 100\% success rate in manipulating product ranking, while direct prompt injection leads to cross-account data exposure in 20\% of cases.
+These attacks succeed without breaking cryptographic enforcement, operating entirely through reasoning-layer manipulation.
+Our results reveal a fundamental limitation of agent-mediated payment systems: cryptographic guarantees ensure execution correctness but do not protect decision-making.
+Securing such systems requires additional mechanisms that constrain how contextual inputs influence agent reasoning.